NYITLockSmith/Interface/doc/proposal.md

 This project comprises both computer and electrical engineering skillsets, so to successfully reach our goal, we intend on using different components ranging from

-Potential Features:
+#### Potential Features:
-Facial Recognition
+Facial Recognition.

-Automatic Lock
+Automatic Lock.

-Screen Display ( time, date, etc)
+Screen Display ( time, date, etc).

-Manuel open: Emergency access
+Manuel open: Emergency access.

 Can add more features as progress